ucsp09/session-based-login/README.md

 ```
 2. Login On the original frontend server at http://localhost:3000 and then click on csrf attack button on http://localhost:4000
 3. Logout on the original frontend server at http://localhost:3000 and then click on csrf attack button on http://localhost:4000

-## Project Scope and Intent
-This project is designed to demonstrate:
-1. How traditional session-based authentication works
-2. How browsers automatically attach cookies to requests
-3. Why validating a session alone does not prevent CSRF
-4. The historical and architectural limitations of cookie-based authentication

-## Summary

-This project provides a clean and minimal implementation of session-based authentication using HTTP-only cookies.
-It closely mirrors how traditional web applications handle authentication and serves as a foundation for understanding modern authentication systems and their security trade-offs.